PetroIvaniuk/llms-tools/README.md

 - [AlphaFold 3](https://blog.google/technology/ai/google-deepmind-isomorphic-alphafold-3-ai-model/), [Code](https://github.com/google-deepmind/alphafold3) - an AI model that predict the structure of proteins, DNA, RNA, ligands and more, and how they interact, by Google DeepMind and Isomorphic Labs
 - [AMIE](https://blog.research.google/2024/01/amie-research-ai-system-for-diagnostic_12.html) - a research AI system for diagnostic medical reasoning and conversations, by Google
 - [MentalLLaMA](https://github.com/SteveKGYang/MentalLLaMA) - mental health analysis with LLMs
-- [AlphaMissense](https://deepmind.google/discover/blog/a-catalogue-of-genetic-mutations-to-help-pinpoint-the-cause-of-diseases/) - an AI model classifying missense variants to help pinpoint the cause of diseases, by Google Deepmind
+- [AlphaMissense](https://deepmind.google/discover/blog/a-catalogue-of-genetic-mutations-to-help-pinpoint-the-cause-of-diseases/) - an AI model classifying missense variants to help pinpoint the cause of diseases, by Google DeepMind
 - [meditron](https://github.com/epfLLM/meditron) - a suite of open-source medical LLM adapted to the medical domain from Llama-2 through continued pretraining on a comprehensively curated medical corpus, including selected PubMed papers and abstracts, a new dataset of internationally-recognized medical guidelines, and a general domain corpus
 - [evodiff](https://github.com/microsoft/evodiff) - combines evolutionary-scale data with diffusion models for controllable protein sequence generation
 - [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) - applying the Segment Anything Model (SAM) to medical 2D images